Difference between OPD and IPD Treatment

 | Services Provided | Doctor consultations, diagnostic tests, and minor procedures. | ICU care, surgery, comprehensive treatments, and 24/7 supervision for patients. |

 No, OPD care is flexible and can be availed for unexpected health concerns without an appointment.
-Your health insurance policy covers you for doctor’s consultations, diagnostics, and other OPD facilities.
-You can access medical care without prior appointments, helping you cater to medical emergencies.
+Your health insurance policy covers doctor's consultations, diagnostics, and other OPD facilities.
+You can access medical care without prior appointments, helping you cater to urgent medical needs.

 However, there are certain key points you must keep in mind: